dfelinto/blender-manual/manual/modeling/geometry_nodes/curve_primitives/bezier_segment.rst

 Properties
 ==========

-Position
+Mode
+   :Position:
       The handle inputs are the absolute positions of the handles in 3D space.

-Offset
+   :Offset:
       The handle positions are relative to the control point on the curve.
       The handle inputs give the offset from the control points.

 Outputs